Vorlonhomeworld/BBCL/16 Who's on first.md

  sandwich.
 Same thing is true with Common Lisp.

  The **CDR** command would be analagous to the same lunch bag, *however*, in this case, we want to access the cookie first (maybe we need a sugar fix or something!).
 So we go to the bag which is still **'(sandwich cookie chips soda)** and we remove the sandwich out of the bag.
+The list (contents of the bag) now changes to **'(cookie chips soda)**
-The next thing under the sandwich is the cookie, which is what we pick up and eat.;
+ Since the sandwich is no longer part of that list, we pick up the next thing on that list, which is the cookie.

  Essentially, anything **a**ccessed by Common Lisp is pulled and seperated out of the list and is presented singularly, so the **CAR** command is great for looking at single items, any time something is **d**ropped by the list, the rest of the list is intact, except for the item dropped.
 This can be used for single or multiple items.
 The